tomstanier/tomrecipes/_recipes/traditional-kimchi-jjigae.md

 order: 4
 layout: recipe
 ---
-Kimchi-jjigae is a traditional Korean stew that is both flavorful and comforting.
+Kimchi-jjigae is a traditional Korean stew that is both flavourful and comforting.
 The combination of the spicy kimchi, savoury pork, and vegetables creates a delicious stew that can be enjoyed as a meal or side dish.

 ![An AI generated Korean Illustration of Kimchi-jjigae, depicting it in a bowl, on a stripy. placemat. ](../uploads/dall·e-2023-02-08-20.36.25-a-detailed-korean-traditional-painting-of-kimchi-jjigae.png "Illustration of Kimchi-jjigae (Dall-E 2)")